Heather Lang, Campus Director

 Sophia Bungay, Admissions & Alumni Director

 Originally from Los Angeles, Sophia cultivated her creative talent into her passion for film and media.
-She received her Professional Certificate in Media and Film from Santa Fe University of Art and Design in 2015 and is working on developing her own production company Wickedly Driven Media.
+She received her Professional Certificate in Media and Film from Santa Fe University of Art and Design in 2015 and is developing her own production company Wickedly Driven Media.
 Sophia worked for 8 months as an Administrative Assistant for the Santa Fe campus before transitioning to this new role.
 She looks forward to helping prospective students make a life changing decision on their education, and staying connected with Alumni on their career paths.

 Vanessa Tapia, Clinic Manager